Swung0x48/BallanceMMO/README.md

 ## Dependencies or build tools

-- CMake 3.12 or later: Generate makefile for server
+- CMake 3.12 or later: Generate makefiles
 - A build tool like GNU Make, Ninja: Build server binary
 - A compiler with core C++20 feature support
   - This project has been successfully compiled under: